 11. The Customer Factory is non-linear

-It’s important to always keep in mind that systems (like a customer factory) are made up of a series of interconnected steps where the whole is often not equal to the sum of its parts.
+It’s important to remember that systems (like a customer factory) are made up of a series of interconnected steps where the whole is often not equal to the sum of its parts.

 Sometimes 1 + 1 + 1 can equal 5.
 This is when every step in your customer factory is aligned for customer value creation (making happy customers) — creating a compounding effect.